npm package discovery and stats viewer.

 Claude Project Bundle (CPB)

 Claude Project Bundle (CPB) creates comprehensive project snapshots for maintaining context in conversations with Claude AI.
-When working on complex projects, each new conversation with Claude starts fresh.
+When working with complex projects, each new conversation with Claude starts fresh.
 CPB solves this by generating a well-structured XML document containing your project's current state, making it easy for Claude to understand your project's context.

 Installation